- Home

 - 12 New Year’s resolutions…that aren’t just for January

 For many of us, the start of a new year marks a new beginning and a chance to reaffirm our goals and create new ones.
-Everyone’s goals will look slightly different: they can be large or small, short-term or long-term.
-Some people may have places they’d like to visit, careers they’d like to pursue, or negative habits they’d like to break.
+Everyone’s goals will look different: they can be large or small and short-term or long-term.
+Some people may have places they’d like to visit or careers they’d like to pursue, while others have negative habits they’d like to break or skills they’d like to learn.

-However, research tells us that making resolutions can be the easier part, but keeping them up throughout the year can prove a lot more difficult.
+However, research tells us that making resolutions is the easier part, but keeping them up throughout the year can prove a lot more difficult.
 According to research, of people who made New Year’s resolutions in 2023, only 22% had stuck to them by February.

 Alpert suggested that rather than setting ourselves large, insurmountable goals that have the potential to overwhelm us, we could instead ask ourselves: “What do I need to do this week, what do I need to do over the next month or so, and what do I hope to accomplish over the next several months?”